 surrounding parcels of land that can support long-term agricultural production

 There is a continuous, year-round sign-up for the program.
-NRCS in Maine has announced a second sign-up period for Fiscal year 2013 funding.
-Applications submitted by May 3, 2013 will be considered for funding in Fiscal Year 2013.
-Applications submitted after May 3, 2013, will be held for Fiscal Year 2014 funding consideration.
+However, applications submitted by February 1, 2014 will be considered for funding in Fiscal Year 2014.
+Applications submitted after February 1, 2014 will be held for Fiscal Year 2015 funding consideration.